anushaporeddy030697/student_internship_management/README.md

 02-09-2023

 -->  Successfullt implemented the chatbox using Drift but we have to check the messages will be delivering successfully or not in the database.

+-->  The admin login allows you to view the user's chat messages in the chat box.
 </a></p>